Finding the best MIG welder for home use can be an uphill task. I mean, there are plenty of shapes and sizes, and this can be overwhelming.

 If you are a seasonal welder or like working on metal projects over the weekends, then grab this MIG that welds with flux-core, stick, TIG and MIG.

-It’s a versatile welder that comes with the dual voltage of 120V and 230V.
+It’s a versatile welder that comes with a dual voltage of 120V and 230V.

 With just 40lbs in weight, it’s easy to move the welder from one project site to another whether in the home or outside.